philipyun/Code-Examples/Python-Projects/othello/README.md

 ## How to run

 1. Download and install python3
-2. Run the othelloGUI.py file by opening it the python launcher.
+2. Run the othelloGUI.py file by opening it with the python launcher.
 3. Optionally, instead you may use the terminal

 > `python3 othelloGUI.py`